darcamo/gdb_armadillo_helpers/README.md

 XMethods are a feature of GDB python API that allow the re-implementation of C++ methods in Python in order for GDB to use.
-These C++ methods might not be available due to be inlined, optimized out, or simply because there is no inferior in gdb (you are debugging from a core file).
+These C++ methods might not be available due to being inlined, optimized out, or simply because there is no inferior running (you are debugging from a core file, for instance).

 The currently implemented xmethods are:
 - min
 - max
 - size
 - empty
+- at (linear indexing for vectors, matrices and cubes, as well as 2D index for matrices and 3D indexing for cubes)